offalynne/Input/docs/5.5/Functions-(2D-Checkers).md

 The struct returned by this function contains two member variables: `.x` and `.y`.

+!> This function returns a `static` struct.
+Do not keep a permanent reference to this struct!
+It is liable to change value unexpectedly.

 &nbsp;

 ## `input_direction(verbLeft, verbRight, verbUp, verbDown, [playerIndex], [mostRecent])`